FAQ

 What if I have questions after my physical therapy session?

 Your physical therapist should be available to answer any questions or concerns you may have about your treatment plan before and after each visit.
-You can also contact the clinic directly for further assistance.
+You can also contact the office directly for further assistance.
 We want you to get the most out of every session!

 Will insurance cover my physical therapy?